grvpanchal/elegant/docs/server/images.md

 ---
 title: Images
-layout: default
+layout: doc
+slug: images
 ---

-# Universal Image Component
+# Images

 This document describes the universal Image Component that provides various optimizations for SSR (Server-Side Rendering), lazy loading, caching policy, and responsiveness.
 The goal is to deliver images in an efficient, SEO-friendly, and performance-optimized manner across different devices.